francescoagati/Rails3.2-Devise-Facebook/readme.md

 * Rails 3.2
 * Devise 2.0
-  * users con login with either username or email
+  users can login with either username or email
-* Facebook integration (via OmniAuth)
-  * users can login with Facebook.
+* Facebook integration (via OmniAuth) users can login with Facebook.
 I keep track of their username, location, first name, last name, url and token.
 * Twitter Bootstrap framework in SCSS

 Installation